miriamposner/unix/getting_started_with_commandline.md

 You've navigated the terminal!
 Now that you know about it, you'll find lots of opportunities to use it.

 Here's a [cheat sheet](https://www.guru99.com/linux-commands-cheat-sheet.html) for you!
-And if you're ready to start learning more, [this lesson](https://swcarpentry.github.io/shell-novice/03-create/index.html#copying-files-and-directories) will show you how to copy files and how to work with multiple files at once.
+And if you're ready to start learning more, [this lesson]([https://swcarpentry.github.io/shell-novice/03-create/index.html#copying-files-and-directories](https://swcarpentry.github.io/shell-novice/04-pipefilter.html)) will show you how to use more advanced Unix commands.